 DNS:NET was founded in 1998 in Berlin.
-The company today provides telecommunication, Internet and data-centre services for private and business customers using proprietary and leased fibre-optic network infrastructure.
-Its data-centre services for business customers also make use of proprietary and leased infrastructure in high-security sites at key Internet exchange points.
+Today, the company provides telecommunication and internet services for private and business customers using proprietary and leased fibre- optic network infrastructures.
+Its data centre services for business customers also make use of proprietary and leased infrastructures in high-security sites at key internet nodes.

 POTENTIAL FOR DEVELOPMENT

 Back in 2010, DNS:NET began investing in the expansion of broadband in thriving regions in the areas surrounding Berlin.
 Today, the company is the second-largest provider of VDSL connections in Brandenburg, where it is present in more than 300 locations and industrial estates.
 Since 2012, DNS:NET has also acted as a cable network operator and has provided its own fibre-optic network to numerous new-build residences in Berlin.
 DNS:NET intends to grow both of its business lines: the expansion of broadband into communities where this has been neglected until now; its offering to the housing industry, in the form of fitting fibre-optic connections in the home.
 Since capital was invested by DBAG ECF, DNS:NET has been able to quadruple the number of households that have used its services.